hanruihua/ir-sim/doc/source/configuration.md

 YAML Configuration Syntax
 ==================

-The configuration file is a YAML file that contains the configuration of the world and the robot.
-The configuration file is used to initialize the environment.
+The configuration file is a YAML file to initialize the environment.
+It contains the parameters of the world, obstacle, and robot.
+You can customize the simulation environment by modifying the parameters in the configuration file.

-The configuration file is divided into three sections: `world`, `robot`, and `obstacle`.
-The `world` section contains the configuration of the world, such as the size of the world and the goal position.
-The `robot` section contains the configuration of the robot, such as the initial position, kinematics, and goal position.
-The `obstacles` section contains the configuration of the obstacles in the world.
+The configuration file is divided into three main sections: `world`, `robot`, and `obstacle`.
 Following is a simple example of the configuration file:

 ```yaml
 world: